EU justice chief seeks answers on U.S. data spying

 Holder and Reding will meet in Dublin on Friday at a scheduled ministerial gathering.

-In her letter, Reding asks Holder to explain whether EU citizens were targeted under Prism, how broad U.S. access to the data would have been and how EU companies and citizens can appeal against the monitoring of their private correspondence.
+In the letter, Reding asks Holder to explain whether EU citizens were targeted under PRISM, how broad U.S. access to the data would have been and how EU companies and citizens can appeal against the monitoring of their private correspondence.

 EU officials have for several years asked the United States to explain how laws such as the Patriot Act and the Foreign Intelligence Surveillance Amendment Act affect EU citizens and companies.
 The European Parliament, in particular, has become vocal about limiting data sharing and protecting privacy.

+Reding has said she has asked U.S. authorities to use an agreed legal channel called the Mutual Legal Assistance Agreement to access any data, a method that requires judicial approval.

-Since 2011 the European Commission has tried to negotiate a transatlantic data protection agreement that would limit U.S. access to European data.
+Since 2011 the EU has tried to negotiate a transatlantic data protection agreement that would limit U.S. access to European data.

-European businesses have warned that without legal certainty, technologies which rely on data protection such as cloud computing will not be able to grow in Europe.
+The European business community has warned that without legal certainty, technologies which rely on data protection such as cloud computing will not be able to grow in Europe.

 Companies considering adopting cloud technology still cite security as their biggest concern and European officials say they are aware that Europe's cloud market hinges on privacy.